 • Sudden unexplained changes in their financial situation – drug addiction can be very expensive, and if people who were once financially stable need to borrow money more frequently, that is a warning sign

 People who are struggling to keep drug addiction secret often try to hide the problem as long as possible, but that only leads to deeper addiction and more problems.
+Depending on the type of drugs your loved one may be abusing, they will demonstrate different symptoms.
+For example, addiction to various opioids like fentanyl will show up differently than stimulants like meth.

 The longer someone is in active drug addiction, the more chance there is that they will cause damage to their lives, such as losing a job or relationship, and the more risk of physical harm there is.
 Frequent drug use almost always comes with increased risk of overdose and other physical harm, and the longer it continues, the more chance there is.